Skid-prevention tips to help keep you, your cargo and other drivers safe.

 As the most major cause of skids is a sudden change in speed and/or direction, you must always be aware of the road surface and adjust your speed accordingly.

-Follow these skid-prevention tips to help keep you, your cargo and other drivers safe:
+Follow these skid-prevention tips to help keep people and property safe:

-• Slow down at curves to reduce cornering skids.
+• Slow down at curves and on slippery surfaces.

-• Drive within your sight distance to reduce sudden stops and braking skids.
+• Drive within your sight distance and maintain adequate following distance.

 • Adjust your speed to the surface conditions and curvatures of the road.